rapid7/insightconnect-plugins/plugins/recorded_future/help.md

 ## Troubleshooting

 Risk List actions may return a risk list that is too large to process.
-In this case only the original Gzip will be returned which can then be decompressed and read separately.
+In this case only the original Gzip will be returned which contains XML data.
+It can then be decompressed and read separately.

 # Version History